Emergence of Compositional Language with Deep Generational Transmission: Results and Analysis

-Agent performance has a lot of variance, so we split the train data into 4 separate folds and perform cross-validation, averaging across folds as well as 4 different random seeds within each fold for a total of 16 runs per experiment.
-Results with standard deviations are reported in \figref{fig:emnlp_results} and p-values for all t-tests are reported in the supplement.
+Results with standard deviations against our harder dataset are reported in \figref{fig:main_results}.
+We compared methods and models using dependent paired t-tests and reported the resulting p-values in Section A.4 of the appendix.
+Result on the original Task \& Talk dataset are in Section A.1 of the appendix.

-\paragraph{Cultural transmission induces compositionality.} First we consider variations in replacement strategy given each model type.
-Our main result is that cultural transmission approaches always outperform baseline approaches without cultural transmission.
-This can be seen by noting that the darker bars (cultural transmission) in \figref{fig:emnlp_results} are larger than the lighter bars (baselines).
-After running a dependent paired t-test against all pairs of baselines and cultural transmission approaches we find a significant difference in all almost all cases ($p \le 0.05$; see supplement for all p-values).
+\xhdr{Cultural transmission induces compositionality.} Our main result is that cultural transmission approaches outperform baselines without cultural transmission.
+This can be seen by noting that for each model type in \figref{fig:main_results}, the 3 darker blue bars (Multi Agent Replacement approaches) are largest.
+After running a dependent paired t-test against all pairs of baselines and cultural transmission approaches we find a meaningful difference in all cases ($p \le 0.05$).
 This is strong support for our claim that our version of cultural transmission encourages compositional language because it causes better generalization to novel compositions of attributes.

+Next we go on to discuss some additional trends we hope the community will find useful.

-\paragraph{Population dynamics without replacement do not consistently lead to compositionality.} The \emph{Multi Agent No Replacement} policy is only better than the \emph{Single Agent No Replacement} policy for the \emph{Memoryless} models ($p \le 0.05$), and not otherwise.
-It is somewhat surprising that this difference is not stronger since having multiple agents in the environment is one of the factors found to lead to compositionality without using cultural (more specifically, generational) transmission in \cite{raviv18}.
+\xhdr{Population dynamics without replacement usually lead to some compositionality.} The \emph{Multi Agent No Replacement} policies usually outperform than the \emph{Single Agent No Replacement} policies, though the difference isn't very significant in the except in the \emph{Overcomplete} and \emph{Minimal Vocab} settings.
+This agrees with recent work from evolutionary linguistics, where multiple agents can lead to compositionality without generational transmission~\cite{raviv18}.